Making a request

 Requests for an audio recording or written transcript of court proceedings within Northern Ireland

-Requests will be placed before the Lord Chief Justice for consideration.
+Requests will be placed before the Lady Chief Justice for consideration.
 This policy also applies where a judge directs the parties to obtain a CD/transcript (except in the case of ongoing proceedings).

 When making a request, the following information should be provided: